 Below is a gallery of shots from my first roll.
 As I mentioned above, this is a “half frame” 35mm camera which means that the exposed shots on the film are smaller than that of a normal 35mm camera.
 This means you can get more shots than you would with any other 35mm camera.
 On a 24 exposure roll, its good for 44 shots, but I was getting excited about seeing my results, so I never actually made it through the entire roll.
 I think after 38 shots, I just took the film out and sent it in for developing.

-Another thing thats fun to think about is that in the 1940s when this camera came out, color still photography was in its infancy.
-Color film was extremely slow (meaning the shutter had to stay open longer to get the film to properly expose) and speeds as high as 200 or even 100 which are common today, weren’t even heard of.
+Something that’s fun to think about is that in the 1940s when this camera came out, color still photography was in its infancy.
+Color film was extremely slow back then and speeds as high as 200 or even 100 which are common today, weren’t even heard of.
 In addition to this, the ability to develop or “resolve” the level of detail that can be extracted from film negatives was nowhere near as advanced as it is now.

-So although this is a completely original camera that is nearly 70 years old, these shots are considerably better than anything that could have been shot when this camera was originally made.
-I know absolutely nothing of the history of my particular camera.
-Who owned it?
+Although these cameras are over 70 years old now, these shots are considerably better than anything that could have been shot when this camera was originally made.
+I know absolutely nothing of the history of my particular cameras.
+Who owned them?
 Where did they live?
 How often did they use this camera?
 How long had it sat on a shelf or in a box before I received it?
 Who knows!

-But what I think is cool is that these shots you are looking at are the best shots that this camera has ever made.
+What I think is cool is that these shots you are looking at are the best shots that this camera has likely ever made.
 Over 150,000 Mercury IIs were made between 1945 – 1952 and it took all this time for this specific one to end up in my hands and shoot pictures that are comparable to modern cameras made today.